drugparadigm/Macro-EquiDiff/README.md

 - **Download the GEOM checkpoint**:
   Download the pre-trained GEOM checkpoint from [here](https://zenodo.org/record/7121300/files/geom_difflinker.ckpt?download=1) and place it in the `edm/models/` folder.

-- **Alternatively, train your own EDM model**:
-  Follow the instructions in the [EDM README](edm/README.md) to train your own EDM model.
-Save the resulting checkpoint to the `edm/models/` folder.

 ## Usage

 1. **Activate the environment**: